StefanRickli/file_to_qrcode/README.md

 - Add different page layouts
 - Add restoration verification
 - Add source code of encoder (and decoder?) to the first PDF page
+- Use alternative way to refer to a unique commit on first page

 ## encode_to_qrcode.py
 - In: A file needs to be present in the folder `encode/in/`.
 The algorigthm will choose the file with the latest date modified.